 1) Take ham out of the refrigerator 2 hours before baking to allow it to come to room temperature.

-2) Follow package directions to cook ham: Remove outer packaging.
+- 2) Follow package directions to cook ham: Remove outer packaging.
 Preheat oven to 350ºF.
-Fill baking dish with a ½ inch of water.
+Fill the baking dish with a ½ inch of water.
 Add the chopped leek, carrot, whole cloves, and whole black pepper.
-Place ham in water, cover with foil and place in oven.
+Place ham in water, cover with foil, and place in oven.
 Bake for 40 minutes or until ham reaches an internal temperature of 140ºF.